Jin-Baek/Py.Crawling_Analysis/README.md

-# Crawling and ata analysis toy project using Python
+# Crawling and Data analysis toy project using Python

 ## Introduction